PowerDMARC

 DMARC (Domain-based Message Authentication, Reporting & Conformance)

 This sets policies for how email servers should handle emails that fail authentication checks.
-DMARC is like giving mail carriers instructions on what to do if they’re unsure whether a letter is fake, and you get a report about suspicious activity.
+DMARC policies give mail carriers instructions on what to do if they’re unsure whether a letter is fake, and you get a report about suspicious activity.

 Avoid sharing your email list with third parties unless necessary, and ensure they follow strict security measures.
 Regularly backup your email lists, but store these backups securely to prevent unauthorized access.